Tailgating in Tuscaloosa for the Alabama Game!

 2. What are some attractions in Tuscaloosa that a visitor shouldn't miss? (i.e. nightclubs, bars, theme parks, tourist attractions, etc.)

 A visit to Tuscaloosa isn’t complete without a stroll through the Paul W. Bryant Museum on UA campus.
-Learn about the history of college football’s “winningest” coach, check out gameday traditions, and buy into the houndstooth fashion he started with your very own hat in the gift shop!
-Hours are 9am-4pm daily, $2 admission for adults.
+Learn about the history of college football’s “winningest” coach, check out gameday traditions, and laugh at the houndstooth fashion he started, that is close to a religion around Tuscaloosa.

 Other must-visit areas?
 University Blvd, or “the Strip,” hosts a myriad of favored bars and clubs, from The Houndstooth, Rounders, Innisfree Pub, and more- it’s where all the nightlife’s at, especially during game weekends!